Q: Why has the University adopted this attendance policy?

 Q: Why are there “black out” periods where no cuts are allowed before and after Thanksgiving Break and Spring Break?

 A: The “black out” policy grows out of faculty and department chair concerns regarding the adverse affect of excessive absences on the quality of classroom instruction, student participation, and student presentations surrounding vacation periods.
 This is already a problem.
 The new policy expands students’ opportunity to cut classes, which would translate into even heavier absences surrounding vacation periods.
-Students can still cut the Monday and Tuesday before Thanksgiving or the Monday and Tuesday after Thanksgiving break.
-Students may even cut the Tuesday before and the Monday after Thanksgiving break.
-These breaks are normal lengths and are reasonable.

 Q: Why is the fine so steep for missing classes for personal reasons on those dates?